-Without doing a deep dive into semantics, I think we can safely assume that for some people resist the title of “freelancer” because it somehow minimizes their accomplishments or expertise.
+Without doing a deep dive into semantics, I think we can safely assume that some people resist the title of “freelancer” because it somehow minimizes their accomplishments or expertise.

 I’ve brushed up against these negative connotations myself.
 When I describe myself as a freelance writer, do I run the risk of being pigeon-holed?
 After all, I do other things for clients, and I prefer roles, such as a content consultant or marketing automation specialist, because I can charge more for them and generate higher ROI.

-In summary, I empathize with Ms. Marketing Consultant, and if I don’t catch myself, I may can have a chip on my shoulder: “Hey, just because I’m a freelancer doesn’t mean I couldn’t hack it at an agency!
+In summary, I empathize with Ms. Marketing Consultant, and if I don’t catch myself, I may have a chip on my shoulder: “Hey, just because I’m a freelancer doesn’t mean I couldn’t hack it at an agency!
 I don’t wear sweatpants all day.”

 (Then again, why should it matter what I or we wear?
 In a recent Sunday Dispatch, Paul Jarvis said he swears by the ones that he buys at Costco.)